1sheeba/-vmware-homelab-documentation/README.md

-# -vmware-homelab-documentation
+# VMware Home Lad

-Personal VMware vSphere home lab setup for practicing virtualization and IT support skills
+##Overview
+This Project document the design, deployment, configuration and troubleshooting of a virtualized IT Infrastructure environment using VMware workstation